 1. Proposed Action -- A data query of endangered, threatened and sensitive species for the conservation lease area with one-mile buffer was conducted by the Program.
-There are no records for federally listed endangered or threatened species located for this area.
-Records were obtained for two sensitive species associated with sagebrush and shrubland, as described in Table 1 below.
+There is one record for federally listed endangered or threatened species located for this area.
+The whooping crane (Grus americana) is endangered and inhabits areas within the geographic areas of this project.
+However, the project is outside of the critical habitat for this bird.
+Records were obtained for six sensitive species associated with sagebrush and grasslands, and riparian forest, as described in Table 1 below.